gamecraft/EG-backend/docs/rest.markdown

     BODY { skillId: "", level: <number> }

 ## add Achievement to TeamMember ##
 Appends Achievement to TeamMember as well as appends it to the Team of the member.
+Will also add Achievement.rewardPoints to TeamMember.points and Team.totalPoints.

     PUT <endpoint>/TeamMember/<TeamMember._id>/achievement
     BODY { achievementId: "" }